 Choose all your fixtures and materials before starting: Contractors will be able to make more-accurate bids, and you’ll lessen the risk of delays because of back orders.
 If you're not sure what you want, opt for white.
 White features are always in fashion in the kitchen and are considered a classic kitchen remodeling option.

 Don’t be afraid to seek help: A professional designer can simplify your kitchen remodel.
 Pros help make style decisions, foresee potential problems, and schedule contractors.
-Expect fees around $50 to $150 per hour, or 5% to 15% of the total cost of the project.
+Most kitchen designers charge $65 to $250 per hour, or 10% to 20% of your total project cost,

 #2 Get Real About Kitchen Appliances